 - The recommendation of the Remuneration Committee on the proposed fees is submitted to the Board for consideration before being proposed to shareholders for consideration and approval at the AGM.
 If approved, the fees become effective in the month following the AGM.

-Non-executive director fees for 2019 are tabulated in section 3 of this Remuneration report.
+Non-executive director fees for 2020 are tabulated in the Implementation report on page 134.

 USE AND JUSTIFICATION OF REMUNERATION BENCHMARKS